 Now that you understand how margins can be affected, let’s flip the script to talk about how you can go about improving them.
 Basically, how can you manipulate the line items we just discussed to increase your margins and grow your bottom line?

 The first approach you could take is to increase your sales revenue.
-You could do this by either increasing the price of your services, selling more services, or adding an additional stream of revenue, such as an IT support desk or backup and disaster recovery (BDR).
+You could do this by either increasing the price of your services, selling more services, or adding an additional stream of revenue, such as an IT support desk, backup and disaster recovery (BDR) or cybersecurity.

 Decrease COGS and SG&A